 When you’re ready to start trying to introduce a pacifier into your baby’s routine, you need to make sure everything (and everyone) is ready.

 - Ensure that your baby is in the right mood.
-You want to do it when baby is content, not upset.
+You want to do it when the baby is content, not upset.
 Trying to introduce something new while your baby is frustrated could lead to an ongoing negative association with the pacifier – the last thing you want!

 - Sanitize the pacifier.
 Make sure the pacifier has been boiled and is clean since their immune systems are still a work in progress.